-New events and listings received after publication for the Kids Guide Calendar are listed below.
+New events and listings received after publication for New Jersey's print Kids Guide Calendar are listed below.
 Refer to the site index at left to look for upcoming activities by category and use the convenient links to access the most up-to-date information on exhibitions, events and activities.
 Email entries for HOT PICKS to firstname.lastname@example.org or submit event using the form on the top menu bar.

 |Recent museum exhibition openings|